MicrosoftDocs/winrt-api/windows.applicationmodel.payments.provider/paymenttransactionacceptresult.md

 # Windows.ApplicationModel.Payments.Provider.PaymentTransactionAcceptResult

 ## -description
-This class contains the status of of a payment transaction after attempting to accept it.
+This class contains the status of a payment transaction after attempting to accept it.

 ## -remarks
 An object of this class type is created and retrieved through the [PaymentTransationc.AcceptAsync](paymenttransaction_acceptasync_1179121155.md) method.